-This 8-position rotary switch provides the following functions:
+This five-position rotary switch provides the following functions:

-INTERROGATE (ITG).
-A Write operation occurs using the information from the Cluster Display Panel.
+INTERROGATE.
+A Write operation occurs using the information in the Cluster Display Panel.
 The Cluster Display Panel waits until a response is returned to the display push-button indicators.

-CLUSTER WRITE (CWR).
-A Write operation occurs using the information from the Cluster Display Panel without waiting for a response.
+WRITE.
+A Write operation occurs using the information in the Cluster Display Panel without waiting for a response.

-CLUSTER ATTENTION NEEDED (CAN).
+CAN.
 Any Cluster Attention Needed signal (CAN) is serviced by the Cluster Display Panel when the switch is in this position.